 - A copy of the tax return you filed to the foreign country.
-If you are claiming a credit for taxes paid to a foreign country for amounts withheld at the source, and are not required to file a return with that country, attach documentation showing the amount of tax imposed and paid. - 2.
-A copy of the foreign law which imposes the tax. - In cases where English is not the official language of the foreign country, an English translation of all required documentation. - Where the tax is paid in a foreign currency, a statement substantiating the conversion rate on the date of payment.
+If you are claiming a credit for taxes paid to a foreign country for amounts withheld at the source, and are not required to file a return with that country, attach documentation showing the amount of tax imposed and paid. - If the tax is paid in a foreign currency, a statement substantiating the conversion rate on the date of payment.
 Identify your authority for your conversion rate.